microsoft/pxt-arcade/docs/skillmap/platformer/activity2.md

 ## Camera

-**Take a moment to move the player sprite around in the simulator. **
+**Take a moment to move the player sprite around on the game screen. **

 Right now, the camera isn't following when the player moves off screen.
 We can fix that!